 Susquehanna University is recognized in several guidebooks to selective colleges, including The Fiske Guide to Colleges and Peterson's Competitive Colleges.
 U.S. News & World Report’s America's Best Colleges includes Susquehanna among National Liberal Arts Colleges.
 Susquehanna is small enough to be academically flexible, yet large enough to offer a wide variety of choices—more than 50 major emphases, 45 minors and 850 courses.
 Susquehanna offers a challenging Honors Program for exceptional students and emphasizes experience-based learning, including internships, study-abroad semesters and award-winning community service programs.

 Small classes and a student-faculty ratio of about 12 to 1 offer students personal attention and challenging opportunities.
 Student participation and team learning are encouraged, as is faculty-student research that exposes students to current, practical applications in their field of study.
 Students are offered extensive opportunities for involvement and leadership in university life.
 They can choose from more than 100 student organizations, 23 intercollegiate sports, numerous intramural and club sports and a full schedule of lectures, concerts, films, plays and social events.

 Susquehanna's strong academic and career advising programs have led to strong post-graduation success.
-Typically, 94 percent of the graduating class is working full time or enrolled in graduate or professional school within six months.
+Ninety-eight percent of the most recent graduating class was employed or attending graduate or professional school within six months of graduation.